vpenso/scripts/README.md

   a couple of Bundles, and my personal Vim configuration.
 * **zsh-default-config** - helps to install antigen and my default Zsh configuration.

+In the `notes/` sub-directory you will find some random topics I have collected information on, either to give them to users or just as a reminder for myself.

 License
 =======